Chinyereonyenwe34/PROJECT-2/README.md

  I created an example user on mysql, modified the password and was able to log into the database with thw example user account.
  ![MYSQL ACCESS TO EXAMPLE USER](https://github.com/Chinyereonyenwe34/Project1/assets/132712031/3e40da31-8798-43d5-b03d-32f7576b4a28)

-$ Retreiving data from mysql database
+$ Retreiving data from mysql database.
+I started by running the command